-To avoid theft of internal components, your Digital AlphaStation 250 Series system comes with a chassis key lock, which is located on the back of your system box.
-When this lock is in the locked position, the system box cover cannot be removed.
+To avoid theft of internal components, your Digital AlphaStation 200 Series system comes with a chassis key lock, which is located on the back of your system box.
+When this lock is in the locked position, no one else can open the system box.
 Store the key in a safe place.